Navigating RFEs: Expert Tips and Guidance

 RFEs and Their Common Triggers

-A Request for Evidence (RFE) from USCIS is a formal request for additional information or documentation needed to make a decision on an application.
+A Request for Evidence (RFE) from USCIS is a formal request for additional information or documentation needed to decide on an application.
 This formal request, such as for an OPT or H1B petition, does not necessarily mean the application will be denied; rather, it presents an opportunity to provide the missing evidence required for USCIS to reach a decision, a critical juncture for those facing an RFE.

 🌟 Common Triggers for RFEs